Monday, June 01, 2026

 The white-tailed eagle flew across as I drew level with the lower quarry; it turned once and came towards me, then did a sort of mid-air stop.....

-A trip over east to Alness brought the sad sight of a dead wych elm (Ulmus glabra) - with a neighbouring tree clearly also suffering (presumably Dutch elm disease).
+A recent trip over east to Alness brought the sad sight of a dead wych elm (Ulmus glabra) - with a neighbouring tree clearly also suffering (presumably Dutch elm disease).

-I'm glad that somewhere, I have photos of the tree I took when it was flourishing, and some close-ups of leaves and seeds.
+I'm glad that somewhere, I have photos of the tree that I took when it was flourishing, and some close-ups of both leaves and seeds.
 We walked through the woodland but there was nothing like the birdlife we've encountered here before.
 Greger commented "We've come all this way and all we got was a dead tree!" - but an osprey saved the day, flying up the Cromarty Firth and disappearing inland.
 No terns went up from the shingle bank as it passed over - were we too early for them?

 A visit to Achnahaird brought a sanderling - for once, a rather brighter individual than the greyish ones I usually seem to see.